Fund Accounting Salary Guide 2022

 Investment Accounting: Salary and Market Update

 Investment accounting salaries have seen a significant shift over the last 12 months, due to a local talent shortage and the Australian borders being closed to international talent.
-As fund sizes grow and become more complex, the need for end-to-end investment accounting experience is highly valuable, and clients continue to require high calibre talent on both a contract and permanent basis.
+As fund sizes grow and become more complex, the need for end-to-end investment accounting experience is highly valuable, and clients continue to require high-calibre talent on both a contract and permanent basis.

 *salaries are reflective of the funds management and superannuation industry, with fund services providers typically having differently structured internal teams with global offshore models